NeVeSpl/RevitDBExplorer/readme.md

 ## Installation

-- MSI instalator you will find in [Releases section](https://github.com/NeVeSpl/RevitDBExplorer/releases/latest) atached as an asset.
+- You will find the latest available MSI instalator in [Releases section](https://github.com/NeVeSpl/RevitDBExplorer/releases/latest) atached as an asset.

 ## Features